 In order to manage market risk associated with the Partnership's fixed-price programs, the Partnership uses over-the-counter derivative commodity instruments, principally price swap contracts.
 In addition, the Partnership, from time to time, enters into price swap agreements to reduce the effects of short-term commodity price volatility.
-At December 31, 2020, September 30, 2020 and December 31, 2019, total volumes associated with propane commodity derivatives totaled 396 million gallons, 487 million gallons and 476 million gallons, respectively.
-At December 31, 2020, the maximum period over which we are economically hedging propane market price risk is 33 months.
+At December 31, 2021, September 30, 2021 and December 31, 2020, total volumes associated with propane commodity derivatives totaled 324 million gallons, 330 million gallons and 396 million gallons, respectively.
+At December 31, 2021, the maximum period over which we are economically hedging propane market price risk is 33 months.

 To mitigate short-term market volatility associated with commodity instruments, the Partnership from time to time enters into diesel swap contracts for a portion of diesel volumes expected to be used in the operation of vehicles and equipment.
-The volumes associated with diesel swap contracts were not material for all periods presented.
+The Partnership also enters into steel swaps to reduce price volatility associated with its portable cylinder purchases.
+The volumes associated with diesel and steel swap contracts were not material for all periods presented.